The Endeavourers’ Reveal Day – Miss Havisham’s Banquet

 Great Expectations was released in serial form starting in 1860, so I guess that Miss Havisham had suffered her marital disappointment in about 1820.
 But I wondered if Dickens would really have cared about the historic details of banqueting in 1820, or if he would have just described a feast that would appeal to his 1860s readers.
 I started researching elaborate weddings of the times.

-That was a lovely rabbit hole to go down — is there anything more calming than looking at old cookbook illustrations and menus?
+That was a lovely rabbit hole to go down (in this case, with an actual rabbit) — is there anything more calming than looking at old cookbook illustrations and menus?

 And then I found this wonderful series of posts on wedding customs of the 1850s.